Population: 15.14 million

 Maternal mortality rate: 250 for every 100,000 live births

 Access to improved drinking water: 93.9% (urban), 65.6% (rural)

 Since emerging from war and internal conflict, Cambodia has experienced high levels of growth over the last two decades.
 It has abundant natural resources and enormous potential; however, one in four people live in extreme poverty.

-Over 50 per cent of people living in rural areas don’t have access to safe drinking water and only 54 per cent of women give birth in health facilities.
+Many people living in rural areas don’t have access to safe drinking water and only 54 per cent of women give birth in health facilities.

 CARE began working in Cambodia in 1973.
 Since then, our focus has shifted from short-term relief operations, to longer-term projects.

 |CARE's bilingual education program helps break down barriers for hundreds of indigenous children.